servo/servo.org/README.md

 ## How to calculate monthly recurring donations

-OpenCollective:
+### OpenCollective

 - Go to <https://opencollective.com/dashboard/servo/incoming-contributions?limit=1000&status=ACTIVE&status=ERROR&frequency=MONTHLY&frequency=YEARLY>
 - Make sure there is only one page of results; if there are more pages, we’ll need to update the process like we did for GitHub
-- Make sure there is a column with “monthly” or “yearly”
+- Make sure there is a column with “Monthly” or “Yearly”
 - Run this code in devtools:
 ```js
 $$("table tbody tr")